21347/memsize/README.md

    /?, /Help : Show this little info
 ```

-When executing in a [PCem](https://pcem-emulator.co.uk/) emulated Ami 286 system, it might look like this: (PCem-AMI286.png)
+When executing in a [PCem](https://pcem-emulator.co.uk/) emulated Ami 286 system, it might look like this: [PCem Screenshot](PCem-AMI286.png?raw=true)

 ## Development setup